 Promoting your property as “pet friendly” can be a powerful marketing tool that will allow you to fill vacancies more quickly.
-According to the 2007 American Veterinary Medical Association pet ownership survey, 52 percent of Americans consider their pets to be members of the family.
+According to the 2020 American Veterinary Medical Association pet ownership survey, most Americans consider their pets to be family members, and this trend will continue.
+For dogs, the number is expected to rise from 86% to nearly 96%, and for cats, from 80% to 84% by 2030.
 Despite this statistic, hundreds of thousands of people relinquish their pets to animal shelters every year simply because they cannot easily find pet-friendly housing.
-A 2009 American Humane survey of more than 90 animal shelters across the country found that the number one reason given for owner relinquishment of pets was “moving.”

 - Consider each potential tenant and his or her pet(s) on a case-by-case basis.
 Rather than setting predetermined rules limiting the number, size or breed of pets allowed, assessing each renter and each pet as an individual will ensure a much better outcome for both you and your property.
 For example, a Great Dane is a very large dog, but this breed only needs a moderate amount of exercise and can live quite comfortably in an apartment.